Why I Started Pattern Engine

 Layer 3: Practice

-I’m also building this in seasons.
+I build this in seasons.
 Four per year, thirteen weeks each:

 Signal — patterns of attention, meaning, perception, and formation